Guide written by:

 Cast iron fire pits

-Cast iron fire pits are among the most popular options.
-They offer great thermal inertia meaning the cast iron stores heat and releases it over several hours even after the fire pit is extinguished.
+Cast iron is among the most popular options for fire pits.
+These pits store heat and release it over several hours even after the fire pit is extinguished.
 This material is also designed to cope with very high temperatures (for chimineas, for example) and radiates more heat than steel.

 Steel fire pits